Peng-Rao/SE4HPC_notes/notes/chapters/chapter6.typ

 ==== Producer-Consumer Model

-#figure(
-  image("../figures/petri-net-example-1.jpg", width: 40%),
+#figure(image("../figures/petri-net-example-1.jpg", width: 40%), caption: [
-  caption: [ Example of Petri nets of producer-consumer model with unbounded buffer. ], )
+  Example of Petri nets of producer-consumer model with unbounded buffer.

-#figure(
-  image("../figures/petri-net-example-2.jpg", width: 40%),
+])

-  caption: [
+#figure(image("../figures/petri-net-example-2.jpg", width: 40%), caption: [
   Example of Petri nets of producer-consumer model with finite buffer with a parametric number of positions.
-  ],
-)
+])

 ==== Deadlock

-#figure(
-  image("../figures/petri-net-example-3.jpg", width: 60%),
-  caption: [
+#figure(image("../figures/petri-net-example-3.jpg", width: 60%), caption: [
   Example of Petri nets of deadlock.
-  ],
-)
+])

 === Example: Traffic Semaphore
 Consider a *traffic semaphore* with the usual colors red, green and yellow.
 The semaphore can be of one color at a time and, in a cyclic manner, after being red, it can become green, then yellow, and then red again to restart the cycle.